-The goal of the IBIT mentoring program is to match experienced executives with students.
+The mentoring program matches experienced senior executives with students.
 The senior executives are usually members of the IT advisory board or employees of IBIT member firms.
 The role of the mentor is to provide guidance and coaching to students augmenting the existing professional development resources, which includes providing ideas/feedback and serving as a sounding board for challenges and problems.

 The benefit for mentors is the opportunity to engage with students, and the benefit for students is to leverage the experience of senior executives.